 - Pairs well with pecan

-The pork butt not only has a ton of meat on it, but it’s also pretty cheap.
+The pork shoulder not only has a ton of meat on it, but it’s also pretty cheap.
 This makes it an excellent option when you have a lot of people to feed but are short on cash.
-However, make sure you’re not short on time, as the pork butt takes upwards of 10 hours to completely cook while smoking.
+However, make sure you’re not short on time, as it takes upwards of 10 hours to completely cook while smoking.

-With so many wood flavor options it can be somewhat hard to choose, but if you’re trying to smoke a pork butt, your best bet is going to be pecans.
-It isn’t overly sweet and really adds a unique, delightful flavor to the already wonderful delicate taste and texture of pork butt meat.
+With so many wood flavor options it can be somewhat hard to choose, but if you’re trying to smoke a pork shoulder, your best bet is going to be pecans.
+It isn’t overly sweet and really adds a unique, delightful smoke flavor to the already wonderful delicate taste and texture of meat.

 You’ll need at least 10 hours to smoke this beauty.
-Don’t rush it, as pork has the biggest concern when it comes to being cooked thoroughly without causing illness.
+Don’t rush it, as pork has to be cooked thoroughly to prevent causing illness.
 It needs to be cooked to about 205 degrees Fahrenheit (internal) and when done, it should fall right off the bone (or break apart with ease if not using a bone).
+When done right, you’ll get some amazing pulled pork.

 Once you have tried smoking you will be able to master your skills.
 With this mastery, you will be able to start cooking more expensive and tougher meats, enjoying a variety of flavors unlike anything you have ever known.